 • plenty of networking opportunities.

 BIPOC Writers Connect is a free event, with no application fees, but advance application is required.
 We welcome applications from BIPOC emerging writers across Canada.
-Applications are closed.
-Applicants will be notified by September 2024.
-This year's virtual conference takes place on October 17, 2024.
-Read on for more details.
+Applications are closed and this year's mentees will be announced soon.
+All applicants have been notified about the success of their application by email.
+If you have any questions, please contact Program Manager, Kristina Cuenca, kcuenca@writersunion.ca.

 Eligibility